 Even though it's a significant effort, it's usually a good idea for your organization to move through with a website migration.
 A new web design, a secure website, or an on-brand domain name can all help your company succeed online.

 A website migration plan is critical to a business's success.
-Even if you have the most experienced team, you need to plan ahead of time and use a website migration checklist to assure success.
+Even if you have the most experienced team, you need to plan ahead of time and use a website migration checklist to ensure success.
 Many moving pieces and team members are involved in migrations, and they must all line up flawlessly.

 You risk more than a botched migration if you don't make a plan.
 You run the danger of losing traffic, leads, and money.